serverless/components/README.md

 Right at the top we've defined a "helper" function we use to reduce code duplication (this function is not exported at the bottom and can therefore only be used internally).
 This `greetWithFullName` function gets `inputs` and `context`, and then logs a message which greets the user with his full name.
 Note that we're using the `log` function which is available at the `context` object instead of the native `console.log` function.
 The `context` object has other, very helpful functions and data attached to it.

-Next up we've defined the `deploy` function.
+Next up, we've defined the `deploy` function.
 This function is executed every time the user runs a `deploy` command since we've exported it at the bottom of the file.
-At first we re-use our `greetWithFullName` function to greet our user.
-Then we check the state to see if we've already deployed it previously.
+At first, we re-use our `greetWithFullName` function to greet our user.
+Then we check the state to see if we've already deployed it.
 If this is the case we log out the timestamp of the last deployment.
 After that we get the current time and store it in an object which includes the `state`, the `inputs` and the new `deployedAt` timestamp.
-This object reflects our current state, which we now store.
-After that we return the object as outputs.
+We store this object that reflects our current state.
+After that we return the object as `outputs`.

-The `greet` function is a custom `command` function we use to extend the CLI's capabilities.
+The `greet` function is a custom `command` we use to extend the CLI's capabilities.
 Since we've exported it at the bottom of the file it'll be executed every time someone runs the `greet` command.
 The functionality is pretty straightforward.
 We just log out a different greeting using the `context.log` method and the `inputs`.

-The last function we've defined in our components implementation is the `remove` function.
-Remove is also accessible from the CLI because we export it at the bottom of the file.
-The functions code is also pretty easy to understand.
-At first we greet our user with the `greetWithFullName` helper function.
-Next up we log a message that the removal was triggered and store an empty state (meaning that there's no more state information available).
-That's it.
+The last function we've defined in our component's implementation is the `remove` function.
+The `remove` command is also accessible from the CLI because we export it at the bottom of the file.
+The function's code is also pretty easy to understand.
+At first we greet our user using the `greetWithFullName` helper function.
+Then we log a message that the removal was triggered and store an empty state (meaning that there's no more state information available).

 ### Testing